nileshkr022/nileshkr022/README.md

 I’m a B.Tech CSE student at IIIT Bhagalpur and currently exploring full-stack development while working as a freelance tester on UTest.

 🔧 What I'm Working With:
-Building projects using the MERN stack and working with tools like Postman, Insomnia, Firebase, Cloudinary, and Razorpay.
+Building projects using the MERN stack and working with tools like Postman, Firebase, Cloudinary, Razorpay, and shadcn/ui.

 💡 Learning Journey:
 Currently exploring new technologies like Python and Go while continuously improving through hands-on development and problem solving.

 🏆 Highlights:
-• Knight on LeetCode (1876) with 750+ solved problems
+- Knight on LeetCode (1876) with 750+ solved problems
-• TCS CodeVita 2025 qualifier
+- TCS CodeVita 2025 qualifier
-• Smart India Hackathon participant
+- Smart India Hackathon participant
-• Hacktoberfest 2024 contributor
+- Hacktoberfest 2024 contributor

 ---